LokiMidgard/vscode-pulse/README.md

 ### `lifeline.swap`
 Swap the display order of the battery and clock.
 Ignored if device has no battery.
 By default, set to `false`.

+### `lifeline.battery.performance`
+To improve battery performance, the battery level should remain between 40 and 80%.
+By default, set to `false`.